dblock/code.dblock.org/_posts/2011/2011-03-16-how-to-define-enums-in-ruby.markdown

 The trick here is that when a class includes a module the module self.included method is invoked.
 The base parameter is the class object for the class that includes the module, so we can extend it with the _ClassMethods _implementation.
 Magical.

-To define a gender enumeration we can now write the following.
+To define an order state enumeration we can now write the following.

 {% highlight ruby %}
-class Gender
+class OrderState
-  include Enum
+  include Ruby::Enum

-  Gender.define :MALE, "male"
+  define :CREATED, 'created'
-  Gender.define :FEMALE, "female"
+  define :PAID, 'paid'
 end
 {% endhighlight %}

-You can call `Gender.all` and `Gender::MALE`.
+You can call `OrderState.all` and `OrderState::CREATED`.

 #### What’s next?

-I want to be able to write `define :MALE = "male"` inside `Gender` class and I want to prevent instances of `Gender` outside of within `Enum`.
+I want to be able to write `define :CREATED = "CREATED"` inside `OrderState` class and I want to prevent instances of `OrderState` outside of within `Enum`.
 First one to accomplish both gets a beer.

 #### Full Enum.rb